Promoting Safe and Stable Families (93.556)

 Credentials/Documentation

-The State agency which administers the social services program under Title XX of the Social Security Act (Social Services Block Grant) must also be the agency which administers the Title IV-B Child and Family Services Subpart 1 and 2.
+Formula Grants: The state agency which administers the social services program under Title XX of the Social Security Act (Social Services Block Grant) must also be the agency which administers the Title IV-B programs.
+Discretionary Grants: Nonprofit agencies must submit proof of nonprofit status.
+Applicable costs and administrative procedures will be determined in accordance with 45 CFR Part 75.

 Application Procedure